Applicant Tracking System (ATS) Resume Templates: The Complete Guide + Free Templates

 4. Include full dates in your work experience.

-Always include the exact start and end date (month and year) of all previous jobs.
+Always include all previous jobs' exact start and end dates (month and year).
 If you include the year without the month, the ATS will award only one year of experience to the skills, even if you worked longer.

-The ATS will ignore anything that is not text, so the system will disregard any valuable information you include in the form of an image.
+The ATS will ignore anything that is not text, so the system will disregard any valuable information you include as an image.
 Tables and columns confuse applicant tracking systems too.
 They can’t understand the lines or text boxes that divide your information.
 Instead, the ATS reads the entire text from left to right, resulting in tangled sentences that don’t make sense.

 6. Use the correct title for each section.

 Keep the titles of each resume section standard.
-This isn’t the place to get creative writing your resume.
-Atypical titles like “Where I Made an Impact” will confuse applicant tracking systems.
-ATS are programmed to identify traditional titles like Work History, Skills and Education to determine sections.
+Choose familiarity over creativity when writing your resume.
+Atypical titles like “Where I made an impact” will confuse applicant tracking systems.
+ATS are programmed to identify traditional titles like Work History, Skills, and Education to determine sections.

 7. Use simple bullet points.